relxd/lxd-sdk/docs/StoragePoolsApi.md

 <a name="getStoragePoolsByName"></a>
 # **getStoragePoolsByName**
-> GetStoragePoolsByNameResponse getStoragePoolsByName(pool, recursion, filter)
+> BackgroundOperationResponse getStoragePoolsByName(pool, recursion, filter)